Volume 16, Issue 1 (Jan & Feb 2026) J Research Health 2026, 16(1): 71-82 | Back to browse issues page

 Send citation to:

-Ibrahim S, Abdelgaleel A, Mehany M. Improving Respiratory Status Among Patients with Acute Heart Failure by Implementing Nursing Guideline.
-J Research Health 2026; 16 (1) :7-7
+Shawky Botros S, Abdel–Galeel A, Mohamed Mehany M. Improving Respiratory Status Among Patients With Acute Heart Failure by Implementing Nursing Guidelines.
+J Research Health 2026; 16 (1) :71-82

 URL: http://jrh.gmu.ac.ir/article-1-2770-en.html

-2- Faculty of Medicine, Assiut University Heart Hospital, Egypt
+2- Department of Cardiovascular Medicine, Faculty of Medicine, Heart Hospital, Assiut University, Asyut, Egypt.

-Background: Patients with Acute Heart Failure (AHF) often experience pulmonary congestion, leading to tachypnea, orthopnea, and hypoxia.
+Background: Patients with acute heart failure (AHF) often experience pulmonary congestion, leading to tachypnea, orthopnea, and hypoxia.
 Nursing guidelines play a crucial role in relieving pulmonary congestion and improving respiratory function.
-Thus, this study aimed to improve respiratory status among patients with Acute Heart Failure by implementing nursing guideline at heart hospital.
+Thus, this study aimed to improve respiratory status among patients with AHF by implementing a nursing guideline at Heart Hospital.

-Methods: Quasi - experimental research design was utilized in this study.
-This study (August 2023 – September 2024) included 100 patients randomly assigned to intervention (n=50) and control (n=50) groups.
-The control group received routine care, while the intervention group received nursing guidelines focused on respiratory support, active range of motion, early mobilization and 6-minute walk test.
-Patients with comorbid COPD, coma (unconsciousness), pregnancy, or stroke were excluded.
-The data collection tool was patient assessment tool (demographic data and Arterial Blood Gases ABG); respiratory assessment tool (chest examination, chest sound assessment and dyspnea scale) and patientsꞌ outcomes tool (complication, mortality, and length of stay).
-Analysis of the data was conducted utilizing SPSS, software, version 22, with statistical significance set at P<0.05.
+Methods: A quasi-experimental research design was utilized in this study.
+This study (August 2023-September 2024) included 100 patients randomly assigned to intervention (n=50) and control (n=50) groups.
+The control group received routine care, while the intervention group received nursing guidelines focused on respiratory support, active range of motion, early mobilization, and 6-minute walk test.
+Patients with comorbid chronic obstructive pulmonary disease (COPD), coma (unconsciousness), pregnancy, or stroke were excluded.
+The data collection tool was a patient assessment tool (demographic data and arterial blood gases [ABG]), a respiratory assessment tool (chest examination, chest sound assessment, and dyspnea scale), and a patientsꞌ outcomes tool (complication, mortality, and length of stay).
+Data were analyzed utilizing SPSS software, version 22, with statistical significance set at P<0.05.

 Conclusion: Nursing guidelines may improve respiratory outcomes in AHF; further multi-setting studies are recommended to confirm findings.